-When we read these passages we tend to glance right over them without really understanding the gravity of what Jesus was saying.
-If Jesus was an imposter then these statements were completely insane.
-After all, He claimed that His true identity would be proven by His death and resurrection:
+If Jesus was a fraud then these statements were completely insane.
+He claimed that His true identity would be proven by His death and resurrection:

-"It was this same Jesus, the Christ who, among many other remarkable things, said and repeated something which, proceeding from any other being would have condemned him at once as either a bloated egotist or a dangerously unbalanced person.
-That Jesus said He was going up to Jerusalem to die is not so remarkable enough, though all the details He gave about that death, weeks and months before He died, are together a prophetic phenomenon.
+"It was this same Jesus, the Christ who, among many other remarkable things, said repeated something which, proceeding from any other being would have condemned him at once as either a bloated egotist or a dangerously unbalanced person.
+That Iesus said He was going up to Jerusalem to die is not so remarkable enough, though all the details He gave about that death, weeks and months before He died, are together a prophetic phenomenon.
 But when He said that He himself would rise again from the dead, the third day after He was crucified, He said something that only a fool would dare say, if he expected longer the devotion of any disciples - unless He was sure He was going to rise.
 No founder of any world religion known to men ever dared say a thing like that!"
 (Smith, Great Certainty in This Hour of World Crises, p10-11)

-Christ never said "You should trust me because I'm wise and clever".
-Instead He pointed to His resurrection as the sign.
-If He had not risen from the dead, everyone would have lost faith in Him.
+Christ never said that people should trust Him because He was wise or good.
+Instead He pointed to His resurrection as the critical sign!
+If He hadn't rose from the dead then everyone would have lost faith in Him.
 Even His enemies understood this:

-Matthew 27:62: "Now the next day, that followed the day of the preparation, the chief priests and Pharisees came together unto Pilate,

-63 Saying, Sir, we remember that that deceiver said, while he was yet alive, After three days I will rise again.

-64 Command therefore that the sepulchre be made sure until the third day, lest his disciples come by night, and steal him away, and say unto the people, He is risen from the dead: so the last error shall be worse than the first."
+Matthew 27:62-64: "Now the next day, that followed the day of the preparation, the chief priests and Pharisees came together unto Pilate, Saying, Sir, we remember that that deceiver said, while he was yet alive, After three days I will rise again.
+Command therefore that the sepulchre be made sure until the third day, lest his disciples come by night, and steal him away, and say unto the people, He is risen from the dead: so the last error shall be worse than the first."

 If Jesus had failed to rise from the dead then His entire ministry would have been disproven.
-His defeated disciples would have abandoned all hope, and the Church would never have been born.
+His defeated disciples would have abandoned all hope and the Church would never have been born.
 Christianity would have died then and there.